Carla’s Status Doesn’t Define Her, Her Humanity Does

 Undocumented was more

-Spine-chilling than ever.
+It’s spine-chilling than ever.

-But Carla was unafraid
+But Carla was unafraid.

 Like so many others